 Medical Insurance That Covers Sport

-Like many expats in Southeast Asia, I like playing sport in my spare time.
-This can range from Rugby, to Football (soccer for you yanks), to Aussie Rules Football, and even Gaelic football.
+Like many expats in Southeast Asia, I like playing a sport in my spare time.
+This can range from Rugby to Football (soccer for you Yanks), to Aussie Rules Football, and even Gaelic football.
 This encompasses: